Energy Generation in Japan

 As it is still a work in progress, the Japanese government tries to increase the percentage of renewable energy to 22-24% in 2030.

 Your Japan Tour

-As seasoned Japan experts, we can help you create your perfect Japan tour including guides who can tell you all about the current situation of power plants, natural resources, and energy policies in Japan.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+As seasoned Japan experts, we can help you create your perfect Japan tour including guides who can tell you all about the current situation of energy generation in Japan.
+Contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!